Advanced Communications Experiment – Cross-border Autonomous Vehicle Session Persistence Experiment and Research

 Quick Summary

 The U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T), in collaboration with Defence Research and Development Canada (DRDC), is seeking participants for the 2026 Advanced Communications Experiment – Cross-border Autonomous Vehicle Session Persistence Experiment and Research (ACE-CASPER).
-This Sources Sought notice aims to identify organizations with Unmanned Aerial Systems (UAS) and Autonomous Vehicle (AV) technologies to evaluate 5G session persistence and connectivity in a simulated cross-border emergency.
-Responses are due May 8, 2026, at 5:00 p.m.
+This Sources Sought initiative aims to evaluate 5G session persistence and connectivity with Unmanned Aerial Systems (UAS) and Autonomous Vehicles (AV) in a cross-border emergency scenario.
+Responses are due May 18, 2026, at 7:00 a.m.
 EST.

 Purpose & Scope